tdsmale/TotemScript/README.md

 $obj["test"] = 123;
 $val = $obj["test"];

+$obj.test = 456; // objects can use either bracket-notation or dot-notation

 // Objects can store any sort of value, but can only use strings as keys
 $val["test2"] = function($x, $y)
 {